mozilla/experimenter/cirrus/README.md

    Here's what each variable represents:

    - `CIRRUS_REMOTE_SETTING_URL`: The URL of the remote settings where the experiments data is stored.
 In this case, it points to the collection of nimbus web experiments.
+  - `CIRRUS_REMOTE_SETTING_PREVIEW_URL`: The URL of the remote settings where the preview experiments data is stored.
+In this case, it points to the collection of nimbus web preview experiments.
    - `CIRRUS_REMOTE_SETTING_REFRESH_RATE_IN_SECONDS`: The refresh rate in seconds for fetching the experiments recipes from the remote settings.
 Set it to `10` to retrieve the latest data every 10 seconds.
    - `CIRRUS_APP_ID`: Replace `test_app_id` with the actual ID of your application for example `firefox-desktop`.
    - `CIRRUS_APP_NAME`: Replace `test_app_name` with the desired name for your application for example `firefox_desktop`.